 The WFLC has approved a sub-competition for the Western Pacific Islands.
 There is no difference in the application process.
 All applications use the same www.forestrygrants.org web portal and have the same deadlines and guidance.
 Projects submitted by the Pacific Island agencies will be submitted and scored with all other applications.
-Successful Pacific Island projects of \$200,000 or less per project will be funded via set-aside funding up to a total project pool of \$300,000.
+Successful Pacific Island projects of \$200,000 or less per project will be funded via set-aside funding up to a total project pool of \$300,000, contingent upon the availability of funds.
 This offers an opportunity for smaller projects from Pacific Island applicants to compete for portions of the set-aside funds.

 When/if those funds are exhausted, any remaining Pacific Island proposals will compete as normal with other submissions for funding.
-Any Pacific Island projects requesting funding greater than \$200,000 will not be eligible for participation in the sub-competition and will Page 6 of 16 FY 2023 Landscape Scale Restoration Competitive Process compete and be funded within the regular Western LSR process.
-Any funding not used in the Pacific Island subcompetition will be returned to the regular Western LSR funding pool.
+Any Pacific Island projects requesting funding greater than \$200,000 will not be eligible for participation in the sub-competition and will compete and be funded within the regular Western LSR process.
+Any funding not used in the Pacific Island sub-competition will be returned to the regular Western LSR funding pool.